About the Facility

 TREATMENT & ASSESSMENT

-Treatment at Teen Challenge Vermont focuses on three main components: study focused on the bible, church going and worship, and a work program.
-The curriculum teaches biblical values that can be applied regularly, such as integrity, self-control, and compassion.
+Treatment at Teen Challenge Vermont focuses on three main components: Bible study, church attendance and worship, and a work program.
+The curriculum focuses on biblical values, such as integrity, self-control, and compassion.
 Over the course of the 15-month program, young men develop important life skills designed to help them become esteemed employees and dependable family members.

 Clients participate in personal studies, class lectures, chapel services, and vocational and skills training.
+Teen Challenge Vermont is a part of the 59.5 percent of facilities in the state with employment counseling and training programs.
 In addition to the core curriculum, residents have the opportunity to participate in the well-known choir and various addiction and jail outreach programs.

 After graduation, clients may apprentice with the program for a further six months, taking on responsibilities and developing ministerial, leadership, or vocational skills.